MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/06-dataops/03-teamfunctions.md

 Domain Ops would receive a request to update a dataset via the business raising a ticket in there IT Service Management solution.

 Using there forked repo they would update pipelines and deploy to there domain resource groups.
-Upon deployment they would update the dataset in the data catalogue and notify the domain ops and data product teams of the new data asset.
+Upon deployment they would update the dataset in the data catalog and notify the domain ops and data product teams of the new data asset.

-Finally, as part of the updating the dataset definition they would:-
+Finally, as part of the updating the dataset definition they would:

-1. Update the the dataset in the data catalogue.
+1. Update the the dataset in the data catalog.
 1. Notify the domain ops and data product teams of the new data asset.

 ### Manage Access Requests to Datasets